 Project introduction

 The damage caused to Marlborough roads by weather events in 2021 and 2022 was substantial.
-The Marlborough Roads Recovery Team was established to repair and restore the network and is the second largest recovery project for local New Zealand roads, surpassed only by the Christchurch Earthquakes.
+The Marlborough Roads Recovery Team was established to repair and restore the network and is one of the largest recovery projects for local New Zealand roads.

 Road status & alerts